enssol/web-app/ACKNOWLEDGEMENT.md

 # Acknowledgments

-We would like to acknowledge the following projects, libraries, and individuals that have contributed to the development of Obligation Register:
+We would like to acknowledge the following projects, libraries, and individuals that have contributed to the development of this project:

 ## Dependencies